Solutions to supply chain challenges that make us all happy

 Regular people like us are talking about the supply chain like we used to talk about the weather.
 Everyone has a story about a backordered couch, missing microchips for cars or epic shipping delays.
 We’re more aware than ever about parts, ingredients and natural resources, and where they come from.

-But plants are different, right?
+But plants and fresh holiday trees and greens are different, right?
 Not exactly.
 They don’t require parts and assembly, but they do need time.
 And there’s no rushing how quickly trees, shrubs, perennials and annuals will grow.

 Then factor in the pandemic.
 Businesses had downtime, labor shortages and people were out sick and worse.
 There was unseasonably cold weather in southern states, droughts, fires and shortages of everything from lumber to lemons.
 Now gas prices are soaring and transport is expensive.